tanveer-rajeev/tanveer-rajeev/README.md

 ### Hi there 👋

-- 🌱 I’m currently working on Spring Boot,Spring Security, ReactJs
+- 🌱 I’m currently working on reactive programming, spring cloud and microservices
-- 🥅 2021 Goals: Cloud computing, Microservice Architechture.
+- 🥅 2021 Goals: Open source contribution, Cloud computing, Microservice Architechture.

 ### 📖 About me

 As a full-stack developer I have been working with Spring boot and ReactJs.
-Most recently I have been working with spring cloud and microservices.
+I am available for any contribution to explore myself.

 <br/>